-What are some important questions to ask yourself, before you start your application journey to the business school of your choice?
+What are some factors to consider before applying for a master’s programme in the business school of your choice?

 Steering off the course of your career to embark on an MBA programme is an important decision, and a daunting one.
 While there are benefits to an MBA programme, such as the classroom experience, global networks, added knowledge and skill sets, and global job opportunities, you will need to do an evaluation and ask some pertinent questions before deciding if an MBA best meets your needs, and which business school is the right one for you.